 When Michael Magnuson wanted to earn a few extra bucks outside of his full-time job, he turned to Wag.
-This dog-walking app, gave him the ability to make $15 a half-hour working in animal care., doing things he loves — exercising and hanging out with animals.
+This animal care app gave him the ability to make $15 a half-hour, doing things he loves — exercising and hanging out with animals.

 “It’s really easy to pick up a walk during your lunch-hour or after work,” he says.
-Besides, dog-walking is a natural fit with his day job.
+Dog-walking is also a natural fit with his day job.
 Magnuson is a sales manager for Party Animal, a gluten-free vodka company that gives a portion of every sale to animal shelters and other animal-focused charities.

 He’s among a growing number of side hustlers who are cashing in on American’s love of their pets.
 Online platforms that provide pet-care jobs are thriving and expanding rapidly.
 In the process, they’re providing increasingly attractive options for side hustlers.

 Wag’s main competitor, Rover, for instance, once focused on simply providing overnight care for dogs when their owners went on vacation.
-The site still provides that service, but has since expanded to offer dog-walking and cat care.
+The site still provides that service, but has since expanded to offer dog-walking, cat care and a variety of other services.

 New pet grooming service

-Now the site is testing a pet-grooming service, too.
+Now Rover is testing a pet-grooming service, too.
 With pilot programs operating in Seattle and Austin, Rover hopes to take pet-grooming nationwide over the coming year.
 And the company sees this as part of an evolution that will ultimately address all pet-owner pain-points, from training to veterinary care.

 “Everything that can make people be better pet parents with less stress is something we want to have available on the platform over time,” said Aaron Easterly, Rover’s CEO, in an interview with SideHusl.
 “Our high-level impulse is to focus on areas that are burdensome for cat and dog owners.
 Vets and training are logical areas for us to look at.”